 Diana Șoșoacă is a Romanian senator who thinks she is being persecuted because she is against Covid-19 vaccines.
 She is also in controversy for having allegedly sequestered a team of Italian journalists.

-On December 16, Romanian senator Diana Șoșoacă claims a theft took her briefcase in the Parliament building.
+On December 16, Romanian senator Diana Șoșoacă claims a thief took her briefcase in the Parliament building.

 Inside the bag was a tablet that allows her to vote and have access to password-protected state institutions and her laptop, which contains draft legislative initiatives.

-All magistrates have the same briefcase and someone could have taken it by mistake, ProTv News reports.
+All members of Parliament have the same briefcase and someone could have taken it by mistake, ProTv News reports.

 While the investigation team had not made any conclusion yet, Diana Șoșoacă still suggested this was part of a conspiracy to denigrate her.
 And she suspects secret services have stolen the bag.